 In the Plasma Cut Type example provided above, various process timing adjustments may be made to tune the process to the Plasma System and material being cut for the desired performance.
-Pressing the space key allows the user to view a graphical diagram of the process logic
+Pressing the Timing Diagram softkey or the space key on a keyboard allows the user to view a graphical diagram of the process logic

-Additionally, each cut type has the ability to save and load the process setups in a file on the hard drive or to a floppy diskette.
-The Purple arrow at the left edge of the softkeys indicates additional softkeys are available.
-Pressing the shift key allows the Save Data and Load Data functions to be available.
+Additionally, each cut type has the ability to save and load the process setups in a file on the hard drive or to a floppy Diskette or USB memory stick.
+Pressing the ALT key allows the Save Data and Load Data functions to be available.